 Employment Outlook and Salary Information

-According to the BLS, 20% employment growth is expected for pharmacy technicians over the 2012-2022 decade, which is a faster-than-average increase.
+According to the BLS, a 9% employment growth is expected for pharmacy technicians over the 2014-2024 decade, which is a faster-than-average increase.
 These professionals will be needed to assist with an increased number of prescriptions that result from the aging population and improved accessibility to health insurance.
 As of May 2014, the median annual salary for pharmacy technicians was $29,810.
 Most of these professionals $20,730 and $43,900, reported the BLS.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: